LocalT0aster/Godot-Input-Remapping/README.md

 # Godot Input Remapping
 For Godot 4.4 (4.2+ compatible)

-This plugin has options menus that aim to be easy to customize and persist settings in a user's config file.
+This plugin has an input remapping menu that aims to be easy to customize and persists settings in a user's config file.

 [Example on itch.io](https://maaack.itch.io/godot-game-template)
 _Example is of [Maaack's Game Template](https://github.com/Maaack/Godot-Game-Template), which includes additional features._